- Dyeable cotton yarn in hank form, loosely tied in at least 4 places (#YARN). We used #YARN8, "Inca" Cotton.

 - Urea (#UREA)

 - Foam Brushes - one for each color (#FOAM)

 - Note: We used "Inca" Cotton (#YARN8) and Procion colors: Teal (#21), Lilac (#19A), Azure Blue (#56), and Ultraviolet (#18A).

-Soak cotton yarn in hank form (not in pre-wound ball form) in 1 teaspoon Synthrapol and enough water to cover hanks with room for the cotton to absorb the water.
+Soak cotton yarn in hank form (not in pre-wound ball form), loosely tied in at least 4 places, in 1 teaspoon Synthrapol and enough water to cover hanks with room for the cotton to absorb the water.
 Let sit for about 1 hour or until the yarn is thoroughly wet.
 Check whole skein to make sure all of it has become wet (some fibers are difficult to completely wet out).

 Remove yarn from soak water and squeeze out some of the moisture.